milos-p-lab/VB6-on-Windows-11/docs/index.md

 - A desktop and Start menu shortcut for easy access to the VB6 IDE

 All actions are performed locally on your machine — no system-level installations or persistent changes beyond what's required for VB6 to function.

+👉 For detailed technical explanations of the installation and compatibility mechanisms, see [TECHNICAL_NOTES](./TECHNICAL_NOTES.md).

 ---